Ehimmell/codeHSProjects/README.md

 An algorithm that factors a given equation (e.g. x^2 - 1 to (x-1)(x+1)

 An Akinator-like algorithm that uses questions to determine the user's character out of the various characters in an array (Very advanced, I know) that uses a sort-of neural network concept

+A program that tells you facts about a number (e.g. if it can be divided by certain numbers, etc.)